boopyt/tidytues/README.md

 # tidytues
-Analysis of different tidytuesday datasets
+Analysis of different tidytuesday datasets <br/>
+Each folder (titled by date and dataset name) contains an output, data cleaning script and data analysis script.